Addiction Campuses Swift River

 Addiction Campuses Swift River - Cummington, MA

-Addiction Campuses Swift River is a mental health and addiction treatment center located at 151 South Street in the 01026 zip code in Cummington, MA.
+Addiction Campuses Swift River is an addiction and mental health treatment facility located at 151 South Street in the 01026 zip code in Cummington, MA.
 It is operated by a private for-profit organization.
 Addiction Campuses Swift River provides suboxone prescription, administers naltrexone and buprenorphine detoxification.
-Some of the treatment approaches used by Addiction Campuses Swift River include rational emotive behavioral therapy, brief intervention services and matrix model.
-Addiction Campuses Swift River also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detox and cocaine detoxification.
-Addiction Campuses Swift River provides long-term rehab, outpatient methadone/buprenorphine or naltrexone treatment and inpatient hospital rehabilitation.
-It also provides halfway and sober housing, inpatient detox services and residential substance use treatment.
+Some of the treatment approaches used by Addiction Campuses Swift River include brief intervention services, 12 step rehabilitation and trauma counseling.
+Addiction Campuses Swift River also specializes in detox services and offers inpatient opioid detox, cocaine detox and methamphetamines detox.
+Addiction Campuses Swift River provides hospital inpatient alcohol/drug treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+It also provides inpatient treatment for dual diagnosis, halfway and sober housing and residential treatment for substance abuse.

 Address: 151 South Street, Cummington, MA 01026